New Orleans Electrician — Appliance Circuits Installation & Dedicated Circuit for Your Appliances | Professional Electric

 Do you have a dedicated circuit installation for your appliances?
 A dedicated circuit is a circuit that powers a single device or electrical appliance.
 It is required by the National Electrical Code for certain critical appliances and stationary appliances.
 These special circuits cannot handle other devices, appliances, lights, or plugs.
 In most cases, they are needed for devices with motors to ensure that the starting load is sufficient and to work at maximum power.
 More importantly, dedicated circuits avoid the inconvenience of overloading the circuits.

-Overload Protection provided by Appliance Circuits
+Overload Protection Provided by Appliance Circuits in Your New Orleans Kitchen

 If a single circuit powers more than one device, there is a possibility that these devices consume more power than the circuit can handle.
 The result is a tripped circuit breaker or tripped fuse.
 This is a fairly common occurrence in older-kitchen kitchens installed at a time when the National Electric Code did not provide as many appliances as they would in modern kitchens.
 This is why dedicated circuit installation is important.